sravyakota20/ECS134A_Proj3/README.md

 * Tested, ADDER15 - Test cases work
 * Finished ALU15 - Need to test it and check for any miswires
 * Finished REG15 - Need to test it and check for any miswires
+* Tested ALU 15 - So far no miswiring

 ## Known Issues